Used Cooking Oil Disposal At Home

 No worries, Green Energy Biofuel supports used cooking oil disposal.

 Many delicious home cooked meals are fried in cooking oil.
-That used cooking oil can be recycled into biofuel.
+That used cooking oil can be disposed of and recycled into biofuel.
 Let’s think about our holiday favorite, the fried turkey.
 Frying a turkey uses between 4-6 gallons of cooking oil.

 Once dinner is over and it’s clean up time the question becomes how do we dispose of used cooking oil?

 Unfortunately, used cooking oil often gets tossed in the trash with food scraps or even down the kitchen drain!
 If used cooking oil goes down the drain, it often clogs the plumbing, resulting in costly repairs by a plumber.

 The easiest and most environmentally friendly way to dispose of used cooking oil is to drop it off at your local recycling center.

 How to Dispose of Cooking Oil: Green Solutions

 Recycling your used cooking oil is quick and easy.
 Once you are done cooking, let the oil cool completely until it is safe to handle.
 Transfer the oil back into the container it came in or a similar one that can be secured with a lid.